Toys-to-life: Disney Infinity (2013–2016)

 Disney Infinity (2013) was a toys-to-life series based on Disney characters and franchises.
 Since the initial game's release in 2013, there had been three installments.
 Disney Infinity was the first game, focusing on Disney and Pixar characters.
 In 2014, Disney Infinity: Marvel Super Heroes was released as the second game, which focused on Marvel characters and properties.
 The third game, 2015's Disney Infinity 3.0, centered on the Star Wars franchise.
 All Disney Infinity figurines could interact with various games in the series.
 The line concluded in 2016, when Disney announced that production of the series had officially ceased, and that there would be no more future titles.

-Telepods (2013-2015)
+Telepods (2013–2015)

-These figurines were used in Angry Birds mobile apps such as Angry Birds Star Wars II and Angry Birds Go!.
-They were used by putting the included stand onto your devices camera and putting the figure onto the stand.
+These figurines were used in Angry Birds mobile apps such as Angry Birds Star Wars II, Angry Birds Go!, Angry Birds Stella, and Angry Birds Transformers.
+Players put the included stand onto their device's camera and putting the figure onto the stand.
 The QR code below the figure would get scanned and the figure would "teleport" to the app as an unlockable or costume.